Last Updated on July 18, 2025 by George Pavlopoulos

 4,000 young women at Bleibtreustraße

 Although some gang members went to prison (among them Klaus Speer), no one really knows what happened to the 4,000 young women.
-The incident at the Bleibtreustrasse made it, however, to the slang of West Berlin.
-For several years, the Berliners called the Bleibtreustrasse as Blei-Streu-Strasse, which translates to something like Scattered-Bullet-Street.
+The incident at Bleibtreustrasse, however, made it into the slang of West Berlin.
+For several years, the Berliners called the Bleibtreustrasse Blei-Streu-Strasse, which translates to something like Scattered-Bullet-Street.

 Molly